 Q. Again, the "Spirit of Truth".

-Q. Of course we have to acknowledge what you say is true since that is what Christ so clearly states, and yet I know you are not saying we should not have supernatural experience.
+Q. Of course we have to acknowledge what you say is true since that is what Messiah so clearly states, and yet I know you are not saying we should not have supernatural experience.

 A. Indeed not.
 But I want you to note this: all those who experienced Yahweh's revelation were already living Torah and as a result, their revelation and experience harmonised with Torah.
 The problem we have today is people getting revelation from the Body, or claiming wonderful supernatural encounters with the Creator, which contradict Torah and lead people even further away from it, or else obedience to man-made rules.
 Those who are receiving revelation are not Torah-obedient unlike the original apostles!
-Is it any wonder that the vast majority of "modern revelation" is false?
+Is it any wonder that the vast majority of modern 'revelation' is false?